paulkarpenko/us-code-ui/uscode/title-31-money-and-finance/chapter-035-accounting-and-collection.md

 In subsection (c), the words “made by him” are omitted as surplus.
 The words “head of the” are added for consistency.
 The words “to recover the illegal, improper, or incorrect payment in accordance with procedures” are omitted as surplus.

 #### References in Text
 The Inspector General Act of 1978, referred to in subsec. (e)(1), is Pub.
 L. 95–452, Oct.
 12, 1978, 92 Stat.
-1101, as amended, which is set out in the Appendix to Title 5, Government Organization and Employees.
+1101, which is set out in the Appendix to Title 5, Government Organization and Employees.

 #### Amendments
 2008—Subsec. (i).
 Pub.
 L. 110–323 added subsec. (i).